kusbr/AzureIoTHubLoader/README.md

-# IoTHubLoaderApp
+# Azure IoT Hub Loader App
 App to send messages to Azure IoT Hub at very high rates.
-Has been tested for about 257K RPM (~ 4.2K messages per second) with an S3 IoTHub 1 Throughput Unit, 2000 devices and 2000 messages/device with a thinktime of 5ms, the container was hosted on a single compute intensive high iops Azure VM.
+Has been tested for about 265.49K msgs/min (4425 msgs/Sec) with an S3 IoTHub 1 Throughput Unit, 2000 devices and 2000 messages/device with a thinktime of 5ms, the container was hosted on a single compute intensive high iops Azure VM.
 Can be deployed as a Docker container

 Usage:
 Edit the appsettings.json (intuitive keys)with appropriate values.